marknelsonengineer/DTMF_Decoder/ARCHITECTURE.md

      success and non-`0` on failure.
    - Be mindful that Win32's `BOOL` datatype is an `INT`, not a `bool`.

 ### Subsystems to Consider
 - (Done) **Main Window Thread**
   - Init Error Handler
     - In #wWinMain, before the message loop starts...
-      - Each function call has a custom error handler that calls a custom set of cleanups depending on how deep the initialization has progressed.
+      - Each function has a custom error handler that calls a unique set of cleanups depending on how deep the initialization has progressed.
 Finally, the handler calls `return EXIT_FAILURE`
-      - The `initSomething` functions should return `BOOL`s that bubble up problems
+      - The `initWhatever` functions should return `BOOL`s that bubble up problems

-  - (??? - CHECK) Running Error Handler
+  - Running Error Handler
     - Mostly, this happens in the other subsystems, however:
-      - Problems in the message loop will log an error and call #gracefulShutdown
+      - Problems in the message loop will log an error in the log store and call #gracefulShutdown
-      - Problems in the message handlers will also log a message and call
+      - (NOT DONE) Problems in the message handlers will also log a message and call
         #gracefulShutdown if necessary

   - Normal Shutdown